 Bake at 375F (190C) for 30-32 minutes or until golden on top and tops spring back under gentle pressure.
 Rest in pan for 10 minutes, then remove muffins from pan and onto a cooling rack to cool completely.
 Remove the muffin cup gently from around the muffin to enjoy.

 Store in a lidded container at room temperature for up to three days.
 After muffins are completely cooled they may be frozen on a sheet pan, then moved to a covered container for up to two weeks.
 Thaw at room temperature.
+These are fabulous reheated in a toaster oven at 350F for about 10 minutes.

 *To DIY Oat Flour: scoop one cup + 1 Tbs (85g) of gluten free rolled oats into a blender or food processor.Process until a fine meal is formed.
 I use Vitamix to make oat flour, but have used a food processor (S blade) as well.
 The food processor doesn't create as fine of flour as Vitamix but it produces a nice course flour.
 Nora has a tutorial if needed.

 In baking, weighing ingredients is important for optimal outcome.
 I find that especially true in gluten free baking.
 If you feel you'll be baking with gf flours regularly, I recommend investing in a good digital kitchen scale.
 I use one like this and have had it for about five years.
-It's been reliable.
+Its been reliable.

 I enthusiastically recommend an oven thermometer!
 I’ve baked in commercial bakery and home ovens, old, lightly used and brand new ovens – they all have their own personalities with temperature variations and fluctuations.
 Knowing the temperature of your oven is important for the best outcome, and evenly baked goods; super important in baking.
 I keep a close eye on my oven thermometers (I use two just to be sure) when testing/making recipes for the blog so that I am as accurate as possible with including the proper baking temperatures in my recipes.